TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 11/Luke 11.26.md

 ---

-Then goeth he, and taketh [to him] seven other spirits more evil than himself; and they enter in and dwell there: and the last state of that man becometh worse than the first.
+Then he goes, and takes seven other spirits more evil than himself, and they enter in and dwell there.
+The last state of that man becomes worse than the first."